 Yesterday Kyle Zandipour was sentenced to a minimum of 16 years in prison for murdering Joshua Hardy outside a St Kilda Road McDonald’s in October 2014.
 This is a landmark sentence and judgement on the seriousness of social violence that demonstrates the indisputable consequences of violent behaviour.
 If you kill someone in an act of social violence you could go to jail for up to 20 years.

-Josh was by all accounts a remarkable young man on the cusp of a bright future, certain to bring joy and pride to the communities to which he belonged.
+Josh was by all accounts a remarkable young man on the cusp of a bright future,

 The actions of Zandipour, which ended Josh’s life, were described by Justice Karin Emerton as ‘utterly senseless’ and a ‘moment of madness.’